Henning Prüfer

 Henning Prüfer (born 7 March 1996) is a German athlete specialising in the discus throw.
 He won a bronze medal at the 2019 Summer Universiade.
 Earlier he won a silver at the 2014 World Junior Championships.

 His personal best in the event is 65.26 metres set in UNION-Stadion, Schönebeck in 2021.

+His brother Clemens is also a discus thrower.